 Which is the best microcurrent device for sensitive skin?

-I have sensitive skin and am careful with my skincare routine.
+I have sensitive skin and am careful with my skin care routine.
 The device itself won’t make a difference as far as making it more sensitive, but the ZIIP can actually target sensitive skin with some of the wave forms in the app (like the ‘problem solver’ facial)

 The nanocurrent targets cellular repair and pimples–something the NuFace simply can’t compete with.